kairoje/kuriositycc_back/README.md

 - As an administrator, I can process refunds for orders.

 **Hurdles:**
-Configuring security and JWT tokens.
+- Configuring security and JWT tokens.
-Connecting all endpoints to the front end.
+- Connecting all endpoints to the front end.
-Getting all backend tests to pass.
+- Getting all backend tests to pass.

-Tools Used
+**Tools Used:**
-IntelliJ
+- IntelliJ
-Spring Framework
+- Spring Framework
-JWT (JSON Web Tokens)
+- JWT (JSON Web Tokens)
-MockMvc
+- MockMvc

 ## Acknowledgments
 Special thanks to our amazing instructors!!